Largs North

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 23 active transport stops operating within Largs North.
-These include a mix of train and bus services.
-They are serviced by 13 individual routes, collectively providing 692 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 187 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode at 90%, with train at 5%.
+The analysis of public transport in Largs North indicates that there are currently 23 active transport stops operating within the area.
+These stops consist of a mix of train and bus services.
+A total of 13 individual routes service these stops, collectively providing 692 weekly passenger trips.
+The accessibility of transport is rated as excellent, with residents typically located approximately 187 meters from their nearest transport stop.
+As a primarily residential area, most residents commute outward.
+The car remains the dominant mode of transport for commuting, used by 90% of residents, while only 5% use the train for their commutes.

-Vehicle ownership averages 1.3 per dwelling.
-Only 8.8% of residents work from home (2021 Census).
-Service frequency averages 98 trips per day across all routes, equating to approximately 30 weekly trips per stop.
+On average, there are 1.3 vehicles per dwelling in the area.
+According to the 2021 Census, a relatively low 8.8% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 98 trips per day across all routes, equating to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport